 Prior to transport, the manifest shall be securely transmitted to the destination MTC by facsimile or email.

 On arrival at the destination MTC, an MTC Agent at the destination MTC shall compare the manifest produced by the agents who transported the Marijuana Products to the copy transmitted by facsimile or email.
-This manifest must, at a minimum, include:
+This manifest shall, at a minimum, include:

 The originating MTC name, address, and registration number;